Roman Quinn

-Roman Tredarian Quinn (born May 14, 1993) is an American professional baseball center fielder in the Cleveland Guardians organization.
-He has played in Major League Baseball (MLB) for the Philadelphia Phillies and Tampa Bay Rays.
+Roman Tredarian Quinn (born May 14, 1993) is an American former professional baseball center fielder.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies and Tampa Bay Rays.

 Quinn grew up in an athletic family in Port St. Joe, Florida, and played basketball, gridiron football, and baseball at Port St. Joe High School.
 His rapid sprint speed caught the attention of sports journalists while he was still in high school, and the Phillies drafted Quinn in the second round of the 2011 MLB Draft.
 Quinn had previously committed to play college baseball for Florida State, but chose instead to sign with the Phillies.
 He began playing professional baseball within the Phillies' farm system in 2012, when he was assigned to the Class A Short-Season Williamsport Crosscutters.
 There, his batting technique and running abilities caused local reporters to dub Quinn the "Human Highlight Reel".

 Beginning in 2013, injuries began to plague Quinn's career.
 A hairline fracture in his right wrist, followed by a ruptured Achilles tendon during the offseason, kept him from the field from June 2013 to May 2014.
 The following June, with the Reading Fightin Phils, Quinn suffered a torn hip flexor that kept him on the disabled list for the remainder of the season.
 A premature return from an abdominal oblique strain in July, as well as a concussion, limited Quinn to 77 games in 2016, but he returned by September to make his major league debut.

 Despite telling journalists that his main goal for the 2017 season was to remain healthy, Quinn suffered an injury to his ulnar collateral ligament that May, and missed the remainder of the season.
 He played a handful of games with the Toros del Este of the Dominican Professional Baseball League, and was in contention for a major league role at spring training in 2018.
 Quinn was instead assigned to the Lehigh Valley IronPigs, where he suffered a torn ligament in his middle finger, before being called up to the Phillies at the end of July.
 He played through the end of the season with a broken pinky toe, but missed Opening Day the following year due to a preseason oblique strain.
 After a largely healthy 2019 and 2020, Quinn again ruptured his Achilles tendon while rounding the bases in May 2021, ending his season after only 28 games.